 \section{Introduction}

-The Riordan group over the field of real or complex numbers was introduced in 1991 by Shapiro and his colloborators \cite{Shapiro} in the framework of enumerative combinatorics.
+The Riordan group over the field of real or complex numbers was introduced in 1991 by Shapiro and his collaborators \cite{Shapiro} in the framework of enumerative combinatorics.
 After that, it has been investigated by many authors with applications in combinatorics, computer science, group theory, matrix theory, number theory, Lie groups and Lie algebras, orthogonal polynomials, graph theory, Heisenberg-Weyl algebra.
-To be not exhausted, we only list a few of works related to Riordan groups \cite{MR4119405,MR3464075,MR2451085,MR3771671,MS,MSV,Sprugnoli94, Sprugnoli11} and references there in.
-Recently, in 2017 via the inverse limit approaches of Riordan group initiated in \cite{LMMPS}, the authors established an infinite-dimesnional Fr\'{e}chet Lie group and the corresponding Lie algebra on the Riordan group \cite{CLMPS}.
+A non-exhaustive list of works related to Riordan groups is given by \cite{MR4119405,MR3464075,MR2451085,MR3771671,MS,MSV,Sprugnoli94, Sprugnoli11} and references there in.
+Recently, in 2017 via the inverse limit approaches of Riordan groups initiated in \cite{LMMPS}, the authors established an infinite-dimensional Fr\'{e}chet Lie group and the corresponding Lie algebra on the Riordan group \cite{CLMPS}.

-In this article, we study Riordan groups $\cR(\K)$ over general commutative rings $\K$ and more specially for $\K=\F_q$ finite fields.
+In this article, we study Riordan groups $\cR(\K)$ over general unital commutative rings $\K$ and more specially for $\K=\F_q$ finite fields.
 To our knowledge, this is the first paper investigating properties of these Riordan groups.
 Instead of using the representation of Riordan groups via Riordan arrays which are infinite lower triangular matrices, we construct them as semi-direct products of $\cH(\K)$, the group of formal series with the free coefficient is 1, and $\cN(\K)$, the substitution group of formal power series.
 The group $\cN(\K)$ was first introduced in 1954 by Jennings \cite{Jennings}, and was brought attention later to the group theory community by Johnson \cite{Johnson} and his Ph.D student York \cite{York1, York}.
 It is known under the name of the Nottingham group now.
 Since then, the group $\cN(\F_p)$, where $\F_p$ is the finite field with a prime number $p$, has been extensively studied in the literature.
 It has many remarkable properties and plays an important role in the theory of profinite groups \cite{Babenko13,BS,Index,Camina,dSF,Ershov, Ershov1, Klopsch,Sz}.
 As our Riordan group $\cR(\F_p)$ contains the Nottingham group $\cN(\F_p)$ as a subgroup, we would like to investigate which properties of $\cN(\F_p)$ still hold for $\cR(\F_p)$.